 The court will usually issue a discharge order within about four months from when you file your bankruptcy petition, assuming there are no complications like adversary proceedings.
 But you won’t have to wait that long for creditors to stop bugging you.
 An “automatic stay” goes into effect immediately, barring creditors from trying to collect from you while you’re in bankruptcy.

-More than 99% of individual debtors who file for Chapter 7 receive a discharge, excluding dismissed or converted cases, according to the U.S. Courts website.
+More than 99% of individual debtors who file for Chapter 7 receive a discharge, excluding dismissed or converted cases, according to the United States Courts website.

 Filing for Chapter 7 Bankruptcy